U.S. DEPARTMENT OF STATE

 ROUND 1 Review (Including AEIF proposals): April 15

 ROUND 2 Review: August 15

 E. APPLICATION REVIEW AND SELECTION PROCESS

 - Criteria.
-Each application submitted under this announcement will be evaluated and rated on the basis of the criteria enumerated in Section F below.
-The criteria are designed to assess the quality of the proposed project, and to determine the likelihood of its success.
+Each application submitted under this announcement will be evaluated and rated based on the criteria enumerated in Section F below.
+The criteria is designed to assess the quality of the proposed project, and to determine the likelihood of its success.